-In fact, we've already done this for you and you can find the sample code in the file code/redux/angular2-redux-chat/minimal/tutorial/06b-rx-store.ts.
+In fact, we've already done this for you and you can find the sample code in the file code/redux/redux-chat/tutorial/06b-rx-store.ts.

-Using RxJS for the Store is an interesting and powerful pattern if you're willing to us RxJS for the backbone of our application data.
+Using RxJS for the Store is an interesting and powerful pattern if you're willing to use RxJS for the backbone of our application data.